 Sure, I could guess the meaning of a lot of the words from the context of the sentences, by looking at the English translation and that is a great way to learn.
 But I still wanted something a little more concrete.
 I still wanted the definitions.
 Just a simple definition.

 I want to share what I have with you.

 If you are serious about learning Tagalog, as I’m sure you are if you’ve read this far, then you owe it to yourself to get this list so you too can benefit from having THOUSANDS of Tagalog sentences listed alphabetically AND have all the words already defined for you!

 Now, take a look at the following.
 Notice the Tagalog sentence is in bold text.
 Right below the Tagalog sentence is the English translation.
 The definition for each of the Tagalog words is below that.
 Right there!
 You don’t need to look up the meaning of the words.

 ALL THE WORDS ARE ALREADY DEFINED FOR YOU!
-I’ve been told that I could charge much more for this book, but I want to keep the price low to make it affordable for anyone that wants to learn the Tagalog language.
+I’ve been told that I could charge much more for this ebook, but I want to keep the price low to make it affordable for anyone that wants to learn the Tagalog language.
 I’ve kept the price at $7.00 USD for a long time.
 I’ve thought about raising the price to $9.95, but for now, it’s still just $7.00.
 What do you have to lose?
 Check it out.
 You can purchase the book (PDF) online.
-You can download the entire book.
+You can download the entire book (about 4.9 MB).
 If you are not happy with the purchase, I will refund you 100% of the $7.00 price.
 No questions asked.